sahinyurek/docs/docs/administration/organization/preview-organizations.md

 # Preview Organizations

-After you login to TheHive application, you can see  all organizations on the Organization List page.
+After logging to TheHive using an account with administrator profile, you can see  all organizations on the Organization List page.

 You can see the details of a specific organization.